-In the mid-90s, UCPWA received the Northport City grant by Think Foundation, which allowed us to purchase the building that we currently use for our programs, services and office space.
-UCPWA also began its Adult Day Habilitation, Camp Sunshine and LEAP programs.
+In the mid-90s, UCPWA received the Northport City grant from the Think Foundation.
+This grant allowed us to purchase the building that we currently use for our programs, services, and office space.
+UCPWA also began its Adult Day Habilitation, Camp Sunshine, and LEAP programs.

-In 2000, UCPWA began to provide hourly support services under the leadeship of Executive Director Toni Franklin for individuals desiring supports in their private homes and in the community.
-Hourly support services range from personal care supports to residential – other supports UCPWA alsobegan to collaborate with the Start on Success Alabama school transition to work program during this time.
+In 2000, UCPWA began to provide hourly support services for individuals desiring supports in their private homes and in the community.
+Hourly support services range from personal care support to residential – UCPWA also began to collaborate with Northridge High school’s Start on Success Alabama school transition to work program during this time.

 In 2021, UCPWA added the following programs: employment small group, Community experience, Job employment training (JET), and the Milestone supported employment program.

 UCPWA is truly striving to help individuals with disabilities live a life without limits by creating and incorporating more services for children and adults in our community.
 We want to be a beacon for those with disabilities within the West Alabama community